MacaroNeil/bash-deadline-reminder/README.md

 crontab -e

 Add the following line.
-This example runs the script at 6:15 AM.
+This example runs the script at 6:15 AM daily.
 You must adjust the time to your desired local time.

-# Run the reminder script daily at 6:15 AM
 15 6 * * * /bin/bash ~/deadline_reminder.sh